 It requires water only when the soil is dry.
 It is a good self-seeder, dropping many seeds around the base of the support it grows on.
 In tropicals, it is perennial whereas in other areas it is annual.

 It gives out a powerful fragrance throughout the night.
 The plant is poisonous especially the seeds so keep it away from pets and small children.

 Its scientific name is pyrostegia ignea or venusta.
 It is from the same family of trumpet vine.
-It is called as Sankranti vel in India.

 It grows very fast under full /partial sun.
 It uses tendrils to climb.
 It will climb over anything that offers support.
 It is great for fences, balconies, trellis, archways.

 It is better to avoid growing near trees as it can strangulate trees.
 It flowers most at the top of the structure it is growing on.
 This woody vine attracts hummingbirds and butterflies with beautiful long tubular orange flowers and is drought resistant.

 It needs to be pruned to control and avoid smothering of other plants.
 It is easy to grow and can reach up to a height of 5-8 meters.
 It needs a moderate temperature and well-drained soil.

 Pinch off the growing tips at the end of the vine to encourage bushier growth.

 It is a tropical vine popular for its color changing blooms.
 It grows in bunches of pink, red and white blooms which give lovely fragrance.
 At the onset the flowers are white, later turning to pink and finally to red at maturity.

 It takes the support of anything around it and climbs up to form a towering creeper.
 It needs the support of something to grow and spread.
 It requires full sun and very little care.